StAnimaties/st_policies/README.md

-When using games such as: Keynode, A Not so silent night You agree that you're giving no data to StAnimaties, No Data will be collected.
+When using games such as: "Keynode", "A Not so silent night" You agree that you're giving no data to StAnimaties, And no Data will be Collected, Shared, or Stored.

-All user data is stored on the device and can be deleted by deleting the app itself.
+All data of the user is stored on the device and can be deleted by deleting the app itself.